monarch-initiative/graph-agent-devops/README.md

 cp ./production/backend.tf.sample ./aws/backend.tf
 ```

+Optional.
 This should be pre-filled as `ga-workspace`, but can be changed for reasons listed above.

 ```bash
 emacs ./aws/backend.tf